Blog Post

 Key Factors Influencing Costs

-Team Composition: Hiring a full-stack development agency is costlier than freelancers but offers better quality and reliability.
+• Team Composition: A full-stack development agency charges more than freelancers but provides higher quality and reliability.

 Estimated Development Costs